The Entire Process of Booking Award Travel from Start to Finish

 Cathay: Note that you have two separate tables depending on whether you are flying with Cathay only, partly, or entirely with partner airlines.

-British Airways: Note that BA charges for each flight leg, so you need to calculate each individually and then add them together.
-BA is usually expensive for long haul.
+British Airways: Note that British Airways charges for each flight leg, so you need to calculate each individually and then add them together.
+British Airways is usually expensive for long-haul flights.

-That’s about it, once you’ve found the trip you are looking for, you can simply book it then and there if you are looking to use AAdvantage points, or any of the OneWorld airlines where you have your points, or that have a transfer partnership with the credit card points program you are looking to use.
+That’s about it, once you’ve found the trip you are looking for, you can simply book it then and there if you are looking to use AAdvantage points.
+If you have points with any of the Oneworld airlines, simply go to their website to book the flight, and you may also be able to transfer credit card points to a Oneworld airline program.

 We’ve now considered the three global airline alliances, but there are two more places to look before we make our final choice, and those are of course Emirates and Virgin Atlantic, our two independent Blue Chip airlines.